 In order to address the high levels of bacteria in and around the Houston area, the TCEQ asked stakeholder groups to convene and address the problems.
 Two separate groups were assembled.
 One group represented the watersheds in the Houston-Galveston Region and became known as the Bacteria Implementation Group ("BIG"), the other group represented Upper Oyster Creek and was simply known as the Upper Oyster Creek Implementation Group.
 While these were two distinct groups, they both consisted of representatives from city and county governments, resource agencies, business and agriculture, professional organizations, watershed groups and the public.
 The BIG started meeting in 2010 and met over the course of over 2 years to produce a document entitled "Implementation Plan for Seventy-Two Total Maximum Daily Loads for Bacteria in the Houston-Galveston Region."
-This document was adopted by TCEQ on January 30, 2013.
+This Implementation Plan, or as commonly called 'I-Plan' was adopted by TCEQ on January 30, 2013.
 The EPA approved an addendum to the TMDLs in August 2013.
 The Implementation Plan (I-Plan) summarizes the TMDL's that were adopted by the TCEQ in 2009.
 The BIG's I-Plan outlines the potential sources of bacteria and dissolved oxygen, as well as implementation strategies that will be used to reduce these pollutants of concern over the next several years.
-While many of the ideas and strategies are intended for the entire Brays Bayou watershed, several of the implementation strategies are applicable to the MS4 Operator.
-The MS4 Operator will refer to information found in the I-Plan, and implement BMPs and programs as applicable for the sources from the MS4.